Shireoaks: Shireoaks Hall

 Shireoaks Hall is a Grade II* listed 17th-century country house.
-Shireoaks Colliery lies within what was once part of the Shireoaks estate.
+Shireoaks Colliery lies within what was once part of the Shireoaks Hall estate.

 Steetley Cricket Ground

 The cricket pitch along with its bowling green and tennis courts used to belong to the Steetley works in the village and was the home ground of their sporting teams.
 This is now under private ownership and the pavilion has been converted into a house; the new pavilion is a converted groundsman's shed.
 The village went without a cricket team for many years until, in 2002, Shireoaks Cricket Club was re-established; it has gone from strength to strength, fielding two adult teams on a Sunday and providing opportunities for youth cricket to flourish.
 The club also fields a midweek 20/20 team, and a 7-a-side indoor team, known as the Shireoaks Snails.
 Shireoaks no longer use the cricket ground for home games.
 Woodsetts CC played 1st and 2nd team fixtures at this picturesque venue until they were forced to move elsewhere.
 No cricket club plays there anymore.

-Over the years the ground has been used for many minor county cricket matches involving the second team of Nottinghamshire, and has played host to 2 first class matches, these were;
+Over the years the ground has been used for many minor county cricket matches involving the second team of Nottinghamshire, and has played host to one first-class match and one women's One Day International, these were;